Mages' Home (Defenders of the Wildings Book 1)

 “Thinks just because him and Barlet married sisters, he don’t need to be voted in,” Ashlund said.
 “New vote’s coming up this winter; hopefully it’ll shake things up.
 You thought of standing for it?” he asked Silas.

 “Nope.
-I don’t reckon folks are that comfortable yet with wizards, to vote for one as co-op president.
+I don’t reckon folks are that comfortable with wizards yet, to vote for one as co-op president.
 Anyhow,” Silas added, grinning, “it’s too much paperwork for me.
 If you want to stand, I’ll be behind you all the way.”

 “Same here,” Norden said.